shelfwise/receptivefield/README.md

 * Additionally, one may even initialize network with constant positive values in all weights (positive if max pooling is used) and set biases to zero.
-In case of Keras API this can be obtained by setting `init_weight=True` in the `KerasReceptiveField(init_weight=True)` constructor.
+In the case of Keras API this can be obtained by setting `init_weight=True` in the `KerasReceptiveField(init_weight=True)` constructor.

 # Limitations

-* Numerical approach cannot be used when RF is larger that input image, however one may try to increase the input image size, sice RF parameters depend on the architecture not image.
+* Numerical approach cannot be used when RF is larger that input image, however one may try to increase the input image size, since RF parameters depend on the architecture not input image size.

 # Supported APIs